 When you stay at Cedar Point, you’re not just getting some seriously nice accommodations (and a much-needed night’s rest), but you’ll also get some sweet deals on ticket packages, complimentary parking and shuttle service throughout Cedar Point’s peninsula.

-And, when you book certain dates, you might even just get a free unlimited in-park fountain drink package and/or complimentary admission to Cedar Point Shores waterpark (dates and restrictions apply).
+And, when you book certain dates, you might even just get a free unlimited in-park fountain drink package and/or a complimentary Frontier Festival Tasting Card.

 But what do we love most about staying overnight?
 It’s that oh-so-awesome perk of getting into the park one hour before everyone else.
 Amusement park to yourself?
 BOOM – dream came true.